ECC-BFMC/Documentation/source/data/demo/explaining.rst

             :width: 77%
             :align: left

-- **Saving** – The new CPP files will be downloaded to the machine accessing the dashboard and also saved to ``src/calibration/source/drivers``.
+- **Saving** – The new CPP files will be downloaded to the machine.

   .. image:: ../../images/demo/calibration_save.png
     :align: center